kishorekumar0814/kishorekumar0814/README.md

 ---

 ## 🎯 Career Objective
-Seeking a position in Software Developer role, where I can apply my passion for technology and commitment to staying updated with emerging trends.
-With a knack for problem-solving, strong communication skills, and a keen desire to learn new technologies, I aim to thrive in a collaborative team environment, contributing effectively while driving collective success.
+Seeking a position in a Software Developer, ML/DL Engineer, Cloud Engineer roles, where I can apply my passion for technology and software development to design, develop, test, and maintain innovative applications also with embedding ML and DL in it.
+Eager to leverage emerging technologies to create efficient and scalable solutions that meet customer requirements while continuously enhancing my skills in a dynamic and collaborative environment.

 ---

 ## 🎓 Education
 **M.Tech – Computer Science & Engineering**
 Vellore Institute of Technology, Vellore.
-CGPA: 8.03 | 2023 – PRESENT
+CGPA: 8.37 | 2023 – 2025

 **B.Tech – Information Technology**
 Global Institute of Engineering and Technology, Melvisharam, Tamil Nadu.